Marie Alexandrine Becker: Biography

-In 1912, Charles Sr. died, which let Charles Jr. to resume his duties in the family business.
-Marie then opened a sewing workshop in one the rooms of the house, bringing in a growing number of customers.
+In 1912, Charles Sr. died, which allowed Charles Jr. to resume his duties in the family business.
+Marie then opened a sewing workshop in one of the rooms of the house, bringing in a growing number of customers.
 She was heavily inspired by the models of Paul Poiret, even copying some of them.

 During the First World War, she courted for the Germans; the sawmill was badly hit but its trade continued to flourish.
 In 1920, she achieved her long-standing goal of opening a fashion business in Liège on Saint-Léonard Street.
 Success continued, and she then employed four workers.
 In 1928, she met a lover to whom Marie became extremely and passionately devoted, Maximilien Houdy, who was twenty years younger.
 However, the Stock Market Crash of 1929 and the dissoluting morals of Becker put an end to her business, whose bankruptcy was pronounced in 1934.

 In October 1932, Charles Becker Jr. died as a result of a cancer.
 Marie then used some of the acquired money to pay off debts and maintain Houdy.
 In 1933, she relaunched a seamstress day business for wealthy clients.
-A friend then suggested to her that she broadened her talents and began to take care of court ladies.
-She thus began to frequent near rich ladies-in-waiting, from whom she borrowed money when she did not reprive them of their titles or jewels.
-It is this that lead to her life of big spendings.
+A friend then suggested to her that she broaden her talents and begin to take care of court ladies.
+She thus began to frequent near rich ladies-in-waiting, from whom she borrowed money when she did not deprive them of their titles or jewels.
+It is this that led to her life of big spending.

 The Becker Affair

 Marie was arrested on 16 October 1936 as she was preparing her 17th poison of digitalis for a woman named Mrs. Lamy.
 The subsequent investigation shed light on the murders.
 She was judged on 7 July 1938, and the following day found guilty of eleven murders, five attempted murders, theft and forgery.
-She was sentenced to death and, as has been the practice since 1863, her sentence was commutted to life imprisonment.
+She was sentenced to death and, as has been the practice since 1863, her sentence was commuted to life imprisonment.
 Marie Becker died in the Forest Prison during the Second World War on 11 June 1942.